Become a Packard Patient

 I’m really sick and need to see someone right away, but there aren’t any open appointments.

 If you call Packard Health to schedule a same-day appointment and there are none available, ask to speak to the Triage Nurse.
 She will learn more about your symptoms and can consult with your provider if needed.
 Depending on the circumstances, she may be able to find a spot on the schedule for you, or arrange for other treatment.
 In some acute cases, she may also encourage you to visit an urgent care center or emergency room.
-If you are experiencing particularly severe illness or pain, you should call 911 or visit an urgent care facility or emergency room even if you haven’t spoken with us first.
+If you are experiencing particularly severe illness or pain, you should call 911 or visit an emergency room even if you haven’t spoken with us first.

 I see you offer mental health care, and I really need to talk with a therapist.
 How do I make an appointment with one?